knrodriguez/Pin-A-Like/README.md

 **Why is it taking a while to clone this repo?**
 The readme-assets folder contains some rather large gifs, which may take some time to download on your machine.
 If it takes longer than 5 minutes, abort and try cloning it again.
 If the issue, persists, submit an issue.

+**How are you loading data?**
+A route on the server reads the JSON file and sends its contents.
+On the client side, an HTTP request is made to that route and fetches the JSON pin data.
+For version 2.0, I would set up a PostgreSQL database and seed it with the JSON data.

 ## Authors